DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 * ready to get into teaching
 * returning to teach at a secondary school in England and already have qualified teacher status (QTS)

+Maximise your chances of submitting a successful application with the support of a dedicated and experienced teaching professional.
+Talk to an adviser by email, text or phone, as often or as little as you need.

 [Get an adviser](/tta-service).

 ## 4. Research training courses